 Prior to the meeting and the drafting of the scope of review document, critical input on all aspects of the review structure and elements should be gathered from faculty in the unit undergoing review.

-All reviews of academic programs at Boston University will include a thorough and candid evaluation of the following:
+All reviews of academic programs at Boston University will include a thorough and candid evaluation of the following standard areas of assessment:

 - The mission and scholarly/creative profile of the program.

 - The quality of the educational programs, both undergraduate and graduate.